infor-design/ids-foundation/README.md

 To use the components:

 1. Take the core and semantic tokens from [/ids-foundation](https://github.com/infor-design/ids-foundation/tree/main/tokens/theme-soho).
-View [component tokens](https://github.com/infor-design/enterprise-wc/tree/main/src/themes/default) in @infor-design/enterprise-wc.
+View [component tokens](https://github.com/infor-design/enterprise-wc/tree/main/src/themes/default) in `@infor-design/enterprise-wc`.
 2. Use the [npm package](https://www.npmjs.com/package/ids-foundation).
+3. Or additionally note that the web component theme css files contain the tokens, so if you are using those you can just start using the tokens.

 #### Design

 Semantic tokens can be manually applied in Figma by adding the [IDS Design Tokens](https://www.figma.com/design/7xMSXwCpK3eq4uGqkDDDav/IDS-Design-Tokens?m=auto&node-id=16%3A396&t=VDCzgpqVzBEcmjt5-1) library.
 Tokenized Figma components will available in the future.

+### Using the System Fonts

+The system fonts are included in the `fonts` directory.
+They are used in the web components and can be used in your projects as well.
+See [./fonts](./fonts) for more information and readme.
+To get around GDPR issues we strongly recommend you serve this with your app.